qhdusrla08/CoVT/README.md

 - [ ] Support huggingface demo.
 - [ ] Support more VLMs as the base models.

+## 🪪 License

+The majority of CoVT is licensed under the Apache License, however portions of the project are available under their own license terms: Qwen series, SAM, Depth Anything v2, and DINOv2 are licensed under Apache, PIDINet are licensed under their own license; If you later add other third party code, please keep this license info updated, and please let us know if that component is licensed under something other than Apache, CC-BY-NC, MIT, or CC0.

 ## 📮 Contact

 For feedback, or collaboration opportunities, feel free to reach out!